clojurewerkz/cassaforte.docs/articles/cql.md

 INSERT INTO "users" (name, age) VALUES ('Alex', 19);
 ```

-## Fetching Rows
+## Querying (SELECT)

 The real power of CQL comes in querying.
-You can use standard equality queries,
+You can perform standard equality queries,
 `IN` queries, and range queries.

-The examples above need some data to be in the "users" table:
+The examples used in this section need some data to be seeded to the "users" table
+first:

 ``` clojure
 (ns cassaforte.docs